BruceEckel/PolymorphismUnbound/README.md

 an object because it was modeled after Smalltalk.
 (Note that there's a huge
 difference: Smalltalk is a dynamic language while Java is statically typed.
-Smalltalk's essential nature is dynamic and what you write in Smalltalk or another dynamic language is often fundamentally different than what you can do with a static language).
+Smalltalk's essential nature is dynamic and what you write in Smalltalk or another dynamic language is often fundamentally different from what you can do with a static language).

 Then we got Design Patterns, which showed how to solve all kinds of problems by